1. Help Center

 • Signees with the signing method "Click to e-sign" will receive an email where they can access and sign the document.

 • Signees with the signing method "Sign in person" won't receive any notification.
-Instead, an internal Precisely user with access to that project in Draft & Sign needs to initiate the in-person signing by clicking Start in-person signing.
+Instead, an internal Precisely user with access to the project in Draft & Sign needs to initiate the in-person signing by clicking Start in-person signing.

-Please note that it can take up to 30 seconds for the Start in-person signing to appear.
+Please note that it can take up to 30 seconds for the Start in-person signing button to appear.

 In-person signing 2